gwmodeling/challenge/submissions/team_example/readme.md

 ## Author(s)

-- Author 1 (Affiliation(s))
-- Author 2 (Affiliation(s))
+- Didier VANDEN BERGHE ("VeloVolant")

 ## Modeled locations

 We modelled the following locations (check modelled locations):

 - [x] Netherlands
-- [ ] Germany
+- [X] Germany
 - [X] Sweden 1
-- [ ] Sweden 2
+- [X] Sweden 2
-- [ ] USA
+- [X] USA

 ## Model description

-We used the model XX as described in detail in XX et al. (1979).
-This is a XX type of model.
-The model is implemented in the XX software package that was used here.
+We used the model GARDENIA 8.8 as described in detail in Thiéry (2011) - BRGM (French Geological Survey).
+This is a Grey Box type of model.
+The model is implemented in the GARDENIA software package that was used here.

 ## Model workflow to reproduce

-Please provide a detailed description of the modeling workflow here, in such a way that the results may be reproduced independently by others.
-The preferred way to ensure reproducibility is to provide a commented script and environment settings.
+The model has a user interface that produces input files (txt format), explicit and easy to manipulate for any French speaking scientist.
+The model has the capability to simulate one or several reservoirs.
+Up to 3 reservoirs have been considered, for the NL case, however a single reservoir approach was the default and simplifiest strategy adopted as often as possible.
+The GARDENIA model relies on some simplified water budget and hydrodynamic parameters.
+However little consideration for the reliability of the parameter values was given, as the goal is more to perform a good "statistical" calibration and thus a good prediction rather than a good physical model calibration.

 ## Supplementary model data used

-Please describe any additional information that was used to model the hydraulic head time series.
-If no additional information was used, please state: 'No additional information was obtained and/or used.'
+No additional data were used.
+Only the gw levels, rr and et records were used.

 ## Estimation of effort